nepi-engine/nepi_rui/README.md

 1. Run the publisher in a different terminal:

-        rosrun numurus_rui nd_status_pub.py
+        rosrun numurus_rui fake_data_pub.py

-1. Verify that the publisher is working in a separate terminal:
+1. Verify that the publisher is working in a separate terminal by echoing one of the topics:

         rostopic echo /fake_nd_status

 ### Test Camera

-If your dev machine has a webcam, you can simulate a video feed from the device using the launch file below.
-It assumes the webcam is at `/dev/video0`, but you can modify the launch file to change this.
+If your dev machine has a webcam, you can simulate a video feed from the device using this command

         roslaunch numurus_rui test_camera.launch

+This launch file assumes the webcam is at `/dev/video0`, but you can pass in a an argument to change this

+        roslaunch numurus_rui test_camera.launch DEVICE:=/dev/video1